laminas/laminas-console/docs/book/intro.md

 - [Console prompts](prompts.md) allow user interaction by asking questions and retrieving input.

-When used with [zend-mvc](https://github.com/zendframework/zend-mvc), the following features are also available:
+When used with [laminas-mvc](https://github.com/laminas/laminas-mvc), the following features are also available:

-- [Module Manager integration](mvc/modules.md) allows zend-mvc applications and modules to display help and usage information, either on demand, or in situations where no route was matched.
+- [Module Manager integration](mvc/modules.md) allows laminas-mvc applications and modules to display help and usage information, either on demand, or in situations where no route was matched.
 - [Console-aware action controllers](mvc/controllers.md) will receive a console request containing all named parameters and flags.
 They are able to send output back to the console window.

-## Quick Start with zend-mvc
+## Quick Start with laminas-mvc

-> The following example details integration of zend-console with zend-mvc.
+> The following example details integration of laminas-console with laminas-mvc.
 > However, all information pertaining to routing can also be used *without*
-> zend-mvc, but requires that you react to the routing results yourself.
+> laminas-mvc, but requires that you react to the routing results yourself.
 The
 > aforementioned zf-console provides some basic wiring around that, and can and
-> should be consulted if you do not choose to use zend-console with zend-mvc.
+> should be consulted if you do not choose to use laminas-console with laminas-mvc.

 A console route defines required and optional command line parameters.
 When a route matches, it returns an array of matched parameters &mdash; which may